marin-mar/013_furniture/README.md

 - The menu is folded into a burger-menu, fixed when scrolling the screen, smooth scrolling to the section.<br>
 - When clicking on non-existent links, a pop-up 404 pops up (as an alternative to the 404 page).<br>
 - Products (Our Furniture) are loaded from a json-file.
 The fetch method does not work on GitHub, so the json is embedded in the js-file with the products itself.<br>
 - Summary files in two versions - compressed for the site and expanded for clarity.
 Tested in W3C validators.
-PageSpeed Insights for mobile 93% and for PC 100%.
+PageSpeed Insights for mobile 93% and for PC 100%.<br>
+- Site is published at:<br>
+<a href="https://marin-mar.github.io/furniture/" rel="noreferrer" target="blank" >https://marin-mar.github.io/furniture/</a><br>
 </h3>